Enable users so they can self-enroll in the Advanced Protection Program.

 Step 1: Identify users who are vulnerable to attack and select them for enrollment

 - Identify vulnerable users that you want to be in scope for the Advanced Protection Program.
-Think about users in your organization, and consider who might be the most vulnerable to attack.

 - Super admins are often targets due to their wide privileges.

 - Users who work in billing or production can have many privileges and be at risk.

 - Executives and other senior company officials can be targets.